Not Getting Job Interviews? Get resume Help - Banner

 What values do you try to promote and how do you embody them as a leader?

-2. Behavioral interview questions about decision-making
+2. Decision-making behavioral interview questions

 Have you ever made a decision that wasn’t accepted at first?
 How did you handle this?